Ronda Storms: Academic Freedom bill (SB2692)

 Storms has had a key role in a bill promoting the teaching of intelligent design in public school science classrooms.
 On February 29, 2008, Storms introduced The Academic Freedom bill (SB2692) in the Florida Senate.
 The bill did not require any change to the current science curriculum and under the bill, evolution would still be taught as a matter of law.
 The bill gave express statutory right and protection for teachers to "present scientific information that is relevant to the full range of views on biological and chemical evolution."
 The bill did not authorize the teaching of creationism or intelligent design.
 Under the act, all students would still have been required to learn and be tested upon all aspects of the Science Standards, including evolution.

 Its sponsor in the Florida House of Representatives (as HB1483) is Representative Alan Hays, who arranged for a private screening of the intelligent design promotion film Expelled: No Intelligence Allowed for Florida legislators who are to vote on the bill.

 The House bill underwent substantial modification and, as amended, requires the intelligent design lesson plan "Critical Analysis of Evolution" to be taught.

 John Stemberger of the evangelical Florida Family Policy Council, one of the drafters of the bill, said that intelligent design could not be taught, though "criticisms" of evolution could, and the teacher would have to follow the curriculum.
 Stein said it was the teacher who would decide what was "scientific information", and the program officer for public policy and legal affairs of the Discovery Institute, Casey Luskin, said that intelligent design constituted "scientific information."
 The Miami Herald saw this as acknowledgement that the bill would make it easier to bring up religiously tinged intelligent design in public-school science classrooms.
 Wesley R. Elsberry considered that this would enable the Discovery Institute to recruit sympathetic teachers to introduce religiously motivated antievolution arguments, and lawsuits would depend on someone with standing being willing to become a plaintiff.
 John West of the Discovery Institute said that "scientific information" would be determined by science teachers themselves in consultation with their science curriculum staff and their school boards.
 This would bypass the Florida education standards identified by science domain experts and education experts.

 The American Civil Liberties Union expressed concerns that these bills would make it easier to teach intelligent design as science in public schools:

-The bill has also been criticised for its inconsistency in only protecting the freedom of teachers to discuss anti-evolution arguments, but not other controversies:
+The bill was also criticised for its inconsistency in only protecting the freedom of teachers to discuss anti-evolution arguments, but not other controversies:

 Storms claimed she was contacted by multiple teachers who had been disciplined for speaking of alternative theories, despite those critics who said retaliation never occurred.

 Democrats later introduced a proposal to have the protection extended to sex-education, but Storms voted against it.

 A 'Bill Analysis and Fiscal Impact Statement' prepared by the Senate Education Pre-K - 12 Committee staff stated that: